aws-samples/aws-modernization-with-nirmata/content/6_Pipeline_Control/20_GitHub_Setup.md

 ### Repository Structure Overview

-The `nctl-shift-left` repository contains several important components:
+The `sample` repository contains several important components:

 1. **Kubernetes Manifests**: Sample Kubernetes configuration files that we'll scan for policy violations
 2. **GitHub Actions Workflow**: Located in `.github/workflows/scan-outputs.yaml`, this workflow demonstrates how to integrate `nctl scan` into your CI/CD pipeline